cometbft/cometbft/docs/architecture/adr-084-data-companion-pull-api.md

 In this diagram, it is evident that Tendermint connects out to the ABCI application, and the companion connects to the Tendermint node.

+### Pruning Behaviour

+There are two "modes" of pruning that need to be supported by the node:

+1. **Data companion disabled**: Here, the node prunes as per normal based on the `retain_height` parameter supplied by the application via the [`Commit`][abci-commit] ABCI response.
+2. **Data companion enabled**: Here, the node prunes _blocks_ based on the lower of the retain heights specified by the application and the data companion, and the node prunes _block results_ based on the retain height set by the data companion.

+Enabling the `discard_abci_responses` flag under the `[storage]` section in the configuration is incompatible with enabling a data companion.
+If `storage.discard_abci_responses` and `data_companion.enabled` are both `true`, then the node _must_ fail to start.

 ### gRPC API